nimaid/pixelgreat/README.md

   -i IMAGE_IN, --input IMAGE_IN
                         the image to convert (must be part of a sequence) -o IMAGE_OUT, --output IMAGE_OUT
-                        where to save the converted image sequence, and what filetype to them it as -s PIXEL_SIZE, --size PIXEL_SIZE
+                        where to save the converted image sequence, and what filetype to save them as -s PIXEL_SIZE, --size PIXEL_SIZE
                         the size of the pixels {3 - no limit}
   -os OUTPUT_SCALE, --output-scale OUTPUT_SCALE